donaldRwilliams/blsmeta/README.md

 Notice that the `n` parameter is negative, implying that studies with larger sample sizes are more consistent (i.e., less heterogeneity).
 That effect is on the log-scale, which is far from intuitive.

+### Predicted Values

 To make sense of the scale model, it is possible to predict between-study heterogeneity at particular values of the moderator, that is,

     tau2(fit_re, type = "sd",
          newdata_scale2 = data.frame(n = seq(20, 200, 20)))